-My mind wanders again to Muriel’s story about the world above the water, and I try to picture it, but my imagination isn’t vivid enough to create a world so different from my own.
+My mind wanders again to Muriel’s story about the world above the water.
+I try to picture it, but my imagination isn’t vivid enough to create a world so different from my own.

 “I’m going to go find Kai,” Meribel says, tired of watching me ponder in silence.
 I don’t begrudge her one last goodbye.

 Muriel gives her a look that hints at a previous conversation, and I can imagine how it might have gone.
 I’m sure she wishes her daughter could have the man she loves, but Muriel is too practical to dwell on fantasies.
-She understands her place in our shoal, and her daughter’s, and she knows that, even if Kai wasn’t destined to marry me, he would never be allowed to marry Meribel.
+She understands her place in the shoal, and her daughter’s, and she knows that even if Kai wasn’t destined to marry me he would never be allowed to marry Meribel.

 Instead, I imagine all the merfolk laughing and smiling, chatting about mundane things like the currents and the banal accomplishments of their merlings as they nibble on hors d'oeuvres, oblivious to the fact that the death knell is ringing on my freedom.

 Muriel finishes my hair and reaches for a gleaming, mother-of-pearl box that I’ve never seen before, holding it out to me.
-I lift the lid, revealing a custom chest covering, made for a queen.
+I lift the lid, revealing a custom shell bra, made for a queen.
 My fingers trace the intricate designs engraved in the abalone shells and the tiny pearls that outline the edges.
 I’ve never seen one so beautiful.

-She lifts it carefully from the box and secures it in place; it is a perfect fit, of course.
-The delicately carved shells are surprisingly lighter than the simple clamshells that Muriel wears, but the weight of their significance lies heavy on my chest.
+She lifts it carefully from the box and secures it in place.
+It is a perfect fit, of course.
+The delicately-carved shells are surprisingly lighter than the simple clamshells that most mermaids wear, but the weight of their significance lies heavy on my chest.

 She steps back to admire her handiwork and nods, smiling, then reaches for my hand mirror, a treasure from the human world that my mother left behind.
 She holds it up for me to see my reflection.